 \section{Introduction}

 It has been known for a while that the production of many-particle states at high energies can become a factorial function of the final number of particles.
-This problem drew attention in the Electro-Weak theory when it was found that the B+L-violating cross-section, via instanton-like processes, become large at high energies with large number of bosons in the final state \cite{Ringwald:1989ee, Espinosa:1989qn}.
-Motivated by this discovery, the effect was analyzed in simpler models i.e. scalar theories to find whether the ever-increasing cross-section is actually physical and what is the upper bound on the cross-section without violating unitarity \cite{zakharov, Argyres:1992np}.
-Multiple methods were used in order to find either the amplitude or the cross-section with many bosons in the final state.
-Using generating function method, Brown found the exact amplitude at threshold for any number of final states \cite{Brown:1992ay}.
-The method were applied to the loops and summing the loop corrections to all order \cite{Smith:1992rq, Voloshin:1994yp,Libanov:1994ug, Libanov:1997nt}.
-Other methods includes, but are not limited to, Recursion relations \cite{Argyres:1993wz, Papadopoulos:1993aw} Coherent state formalism \cite{Son:1995wz, Khoze:2018mey}, instanton calculation (Lipatov method) \cite{Lipatov:1977hj, maggshif91, maggshif92}, and Functional Shr\"odinger equation \cite{cornwall92,Cornwall:1993rh}.
+This problem drew attention in the Electro-Weak theory when it was found that the B+L-violating cross section, via instanton-like processes, become large at high energies with large number of bosons in the final state~\cite{Ringwald:1989ee, Espinosa:1989qn}.
+Motivated by this discovery, the effect was analyzed in scalar theories to find whether the ever-increasing cross section is actually physical and what is the upper bound on the cross section without violating unitarity~\cite{zakharov, Argyres:1992np}.
+Multiple methods were used in order to find either the amplitude or the cross section with many bosons in the final state.
+Using generating functional method, Brown found the exact amplitude at threshold for any number of final states~\cite{Brown:1992ay}.
+The method were applied to the loops and summing the loop corrections to all order~\cite{Smith:1992rq, Voloshin:1994yp,Libanov:1994ug, Libanov:1997nt,Schenk:2021yea}.
+Other methods includes, but are not limited to, recursion relations~\cite{Argyres:1993wz, Papadopoulos:1993aw}, coherent state formalism~\cite{Son:1995wz, Khoze:2018mey,Demidov:2022ljh}, instanton calculation (Lipatov method)~\cite{Lipatov:1977hj, maggshif91, maggshif92}, and functional Shr\"odinger equation~\cite{cornwall92,Cornwall:1993rh}.